By Sorsa Editorial

 2. Customer support queue

-Goal: catch every mention, including ones with zero engagement, because each one could be a customer waiting for help.
+Goal: catch every mention, including zero-engagement ones, because each could be a customer waiting for help.

 python